mantidproject/mantid/docs/source/techniques/ISISPowder-Tutorials.rst

     a_pol_obj = Polaris(...)
     a_pol_obj.create_vanadium(...)

-On line 4 we call the create_vanadium method on the Polaris object, all instruments will have this method however the parameters they accept and require are bespoke.
+On line 4 we call the create_vanadium method on the Polaris object.
+All instruments will have this method however the parameters they accept and require are bespoke.
 Parameters can be found for each individual instrument in the reference document:
 :ref:`instrument_doc_links_isis-powder-diffraction-ref`